 In the year 2017, the world economy has collapsed.
 The great freedoms of the United States are no longer, as the once great nation has sealed off its borders and become a militarized police state, censoring all film, art, literature, and communications.
 Even so, a small resistance force led by two revolutionaries manages to fight the oppression.
 With full control over the media, the government attempts to quell the nation's yearning for freedom by broadcasting a number of game shows on which convicted criminals fight for their lives.
 The most popular and sadistic of these programs is "The Running Man," hosted by Damon Killian.
 When a peaceful protest of starving citizens gathers in Bakersfield, California, a police officer named Ben Richards is ordered to fire on the crowd, which he refuses to do.
 Subdued by the other officers, the attack is carried out, and Richards is framed for the murder of almost a hundred unarmed civilians.
 Following a daring jail break months later, Richards is...Written by

 Curly Q. Link

-Announcer's voiceover: "The Running Man* has been brought to you by: Breakaway Paramilitary Uniforms, Ortopure Procreation Pill, and Cadre Cola; it hits the spot!
-Promotional considerations paid for by: Kelton Flame Throwers, Wainwright Electrical Launchers, and Hammond & Gage Chainsaws.
-Damon Killian's wardrobe by Chez Antoinne: 19th-Century craftsmanship for the 21st-Century man.
-Cadre Trooper and studio-guard side arms provided by Colchester: the pistol of patriots.
-Remember: Tickets for the ICS studio tour are always available for class A citizens in good standing.
+Announcer's voiceover: "The Running Man has been brought to you by: Breakaway Paramilitary Uniforms, Orthopure Pure Procreation Pills, and Cadre Cola - it hits the spot.
+Promotional considerations paid for by Kelton Flame Throwers, Wainwright Electrical Launchers, and Hammond & Gage Chain Saws.
+Damon Killian's wardrobe by Chez Antoine, 19th-century craftsmanship for the 21st-century man.
+Cadre trooper and studio guard's sidearms provided by Colchester, the pistol of patriots.
+Remember, tickets for the ICS studio tour are always available for class A citizens in good standing.
 If you'd like to be a contestant on The Running Man, send a self-addressed, stamped envelope to ICS Talent Hunt, care of your local affiliate, and then go out and do something really despicable!
 I'm Phil Hilton.
 Good night and take care!"
 See more »

 93 of 110 people found this review helpful.